 Setting up your mobile device to generate these one-time passwords, so you can log into the BRC clusters, is fairly straightforward.
-It typically takes between 10 and 30 minutes, and you only need to do it once.
+It typically takes a few minutes, and you only need to do it once.
 Here's an overview of that process:

 - Following the instructions in that email, login to the Token Management website with one of your personal accounts.
-You can use your UC Berkeley CalNet ID, or even your Facebook, Google, or LinkedIn account.
+You can use your UC Berkeley CalNet ID, or even your Google (Gmail) account.
 That will link your personal account to your BRC HPC Cluster account.

 - Install the Google Authenticator app on your smartphone or tablet.